Phrungck/Two-View-Segmentation-EF-Estimation/README.md

 <h1 align="center" style="color:blue; font-size:32px;">
     <b>Two-View Left Ventricular Segmentation and Ejection Fraction Estimation in 2D Echocardiograms</b>
 </h1>
-Official implementation of the paper: "Two-View Left Ventricular Segmentation and Ejection Fraction Estimation in 2D Echocardiograms".

 ## Author's Note:

 Frank cally Tabuco is the sole developer, researcher, and writer of this work in 2D echocardiogram segmentation and automated ejection fraction estimation.
 Rest of the authors are panels and advisers.

+Official implementation of the paper: "Two-View Left Ventricular Segmentation and Ejection Fraction Estimation in 2D Echocardiograms" submitted at the 33rd British Machine Vision Conference.

 ## Abstract